Definition of Parenting Time in Georgia

 If you have a parenting plan now and you want to make some adjustments, or if you’re entering into a custody case and you don’t know what the parenting plan is, or what it should look like, or what a judge may grant parenting time in that parenting plan, please call our office.
 We’ll sit down with you and give you examples past parenting plans and different types of parenting time that may be creative and more unique than what a trial judge would do for you.
 We would sit down with you and look at your best and worst-case scenarios about parenting time and what your visitation would look like.
 Then we would be able to tell you what we think a judge would do or what you should settle for in any kind of negotiations or settlement discussions.
 We can give some good advice to you about what your parenting time would look like even after a divorce or a custody action is completed.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about the definition of parenting time in Georgia?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about the definition of parenting time in Georgia?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.